bengsoon/NYT_topic_modeling/README.md

     streamlit run app.py
 ```

-## Viewing Results
+## Viewing Results in Web App
-I have created a Streamlit app that presents the results of the Topic Modeling.
-I am still on deploying the streamlit app on Streamlit server -- stay tuned!
+I have created a Streamlit app that presents the results of the Topic Modeling [here](https://bengsoon-nyt-topic-modeling-app-deploy-7bqvw2.streamlitapp.com/).